Katze liegt auf dem Boden und gÀhnt - Mundgeruch bei Katzen: Ursachen, Symptome und Behandlung

 • The bad breath is sudden and very strong.

-• Additional symptoms such as vomiting, weight loss or drooling occur.
+• Additional symptoms such as vomiting, weight loss, or excessive salivation may occur.

-• Your cat eats less or has pain when chewing.
+• Your cat is eating less or has pain when chewing.

 Prevention is better: Tips for fresh breath in cats